Tutorials for SQL Server 2016

 SQL Server 2016 introduces many new technologies and features.
 Three new or significantly updated tutorials are available to help you get started quickly with SQL Server 2016.

 There are plans to plans to provide additional tutorials in the future.
-Meanwhile, you can continue to learn from the SQL Server 2008 R2 tutorials.
-In some cases, you might find minor differences between the user interface in SQL Server 2016 and SQL Server 2008 R2 and there might be subtle differences in tutorial prerequisites.
+Meanwhile, you can continue to learn from the tutorials published for previous versions.
+In some cases, you might find minor differences between the user interface in SQL Server 2016 and previous versions, or there might be subtle differences in tutorial prerequisites.
 If a tutorial uses one of the Adventure Works databases, you should download and use the SQL Server 2016 version.

-If you are using a SQL Server 2016 server, you have the SQL Server 2016 data providers installed.
-In order for the tutorials to work, you will either need the SQL Server 2016 sample databases that work with those providers, or you need the SQL Server 2008 R2 data providers that work with the SQL Server 2008 R2 version of the sample databases.
+If you are using a SQL Server 2016 server, the SQL Server 2016 data providers are installed.
+In order for the tutorials to work, you will either need the SQL Server 2016 sample databases that work with those providers, or you need the data providers that work with the previous version of the sample databases.

 Download a Power Pivot workbook and Power View reports to use with Power View tutorials, go to Power View Samples for SQL Server 2012.

 Download SQL Server 2016 versions of Adventure Works databases, go to AdventureWorks Databases and Scripts for SQL Server 2016 CTP3 on CodePlex.

 Previously published tutorials: